Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 Role-based filtering reduces the agent's cognitive overhead.
 Fewer irrelevant tools means more context for the problem at hand, fewer selection errors, and faster reasoning.

-The pattern we keep finding is that agent reliability comes from the same principles as service reliability: design for failure, pull instead of push, shed unnecessary load, and make state durable.
+The pattern I keep finding is that agent reliability comes from the same principles as service reliability: design for failure, pull instead of push, shed unnecessary load, and make state durable.
 The agents themselves are smart enough.
 The infrastructure around them just needs to stop getting in the way.

 Build your own cyborgenic organization at agent.ceo.